-Fuze for Microsoft Teams allows users to leverage the power of Fuze Meetings from their Microsoft ecosystem.
+Fuze for Microsoft Teams allows users to leverage the power of both Fuze Voice and Meetings to call or meet from their Microsoft ecosystem.
 Many Fuze customers depend on Microsoft products for specific flows and scenarios.
 Our integration with Microsoft Teams gives users the flexibility to use the best solution for a specific scenario, and seamlessly shift between the two platforms.

 - A Microsoft Teams license

 - A Fuze Voice/Calling license and/or a Fuze Collab license